-Apple Unleashed event, House supply chain hearing, Tesla earnings top week ahead
+Tesla earnings, housing data and Apple's event top week ahead

 |+3.02%

 Investors will also monitor economic developments outlined in the Beige Book, weekly mortgage applications, the Energy Information Administration's weekly crude stocks, and remarks from Atlanta Fed president Raphael Bostic, Chicago Fed president Charles Evans and St. Louis Fed president during the virtual "Racism and the Economy: Focus on the Wealth Divide" event hosted by the Federal Reserve district banks.
-San Francisco Fed president Mary Daly will also participate in a virtual fireside chat before the Symposium on Asian Banking and Finance"

 Additional important events to watch will be Samsung's Unpacked event, a House Small Business subcommittee on oversight, investigations, and regulations hearing on global supply chains, and international talks in Moscow between Russia and Taliban representatives on the situation in Afghanistan.